janko/image_processing/README.md

 ImageProcessing::Vips.source(Vips::Image.new_from_file("source.jpg"))
 ```

-By default the result of processing is a `Tempfile` object.
-You can save the
+When `#call` is called without options, the result of processing is a
-processing result to a specific location by passing `:destination` to `#call`,
+`Tempfile` object.
+You can save the processing result to a specific location by
-or pass `save: false` to retrieve the raw `Vips::Image`/`MiniMagick::Tool`
+passing `:destination` to `#call`, or pass `save: false` to retrieve the raw
-object.
+`Vips::Image`/`MiniMagick::Tool` object.

 ```rb
 pipeline = ImageProcessing::Vips.source(image)